bokub/rgb-light-card/README.md

 Otherwise, follow these simple steps:

-1. In your home assistant, go to the `/config/lovelace/resources` page, or navigate to Configuration > Lovelace Dashboards > Resources tab
+1. In your home assistant, go to the `/config/lovelace/resources` page, or from your dashboard, click on the pencil icon > 3 dots > Manage resources

-2. Click the **+** button
+2. Click on "Add resource"

-3. Set the URL to `https://cdn.jsdelivr.net/npm/rgb-light-card` and keep "JavaScript Module" as the resource type
+3. Set the URL to `https://cdn.jsdelivr.net/npm/rgb-light-card` and "JavaScript Module" as the resource type

 4. Click "Create"